startxfr/helm-repository/docs/charts/cluster-quay.md

 # Cluster Quay

 This helm chart is used to create an operator based deployment of Quay Enterprise registry.
-This chart is part of the [cluster-xxx startx helm chart series](https://helm-repository.readthedocs.io#cluster-helm-charts) that doesn't necessarily deployment pod but rather represent a cluster configuration state orchestrated by gitops tools like ArgoCD.
+This chart is part of the [cluster-xxx startx helm chart series](https://helm-repository.readthedocs.io#cluster-helm-charts) that doesn't necessarily deploy pods but rather represent a cluster configuration state orchestrated by gitops tools like ArgoCD.

 ## Requirements and guidelines